helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 As a solution, this HIP proposes to un-gate the evolution of MOBILE PoC from Solana migration by initiating programmatic emissions of MOBILE tokens using Helium L1 blockchain starting February 1st, 2023.

-Furthermore, given the iterative approach for evolving the PoC adopted by HIP 74, it is evident that it may take a series of HIPs and a longer than initially expected period of time to ensure that the proof of coverage algorithm used by MOBILE subDAO is sufficiently smart and secure to drive useful coverage.
-As such, we propose to alter the programmatic emissions curve, initially approved in HIP 53, to make it less inflationary and allow more time for MOBILE POC to evolve.
+Furthermore, given the iterative approach for evolving the PoC adopted by HIP 74, it is evident that it may take a series of HIPs and a longer than initially expected period of time to ensure that the proof-of-coverage algorithm used by MOBILE subDAO is sufficiently smart and secure to drive useful coverage.
+As such, we propose to alter the programmatic emissions curve, initially approved in HIP 53, to make it less inflationary and allow more time for MOBILE PoC to evolve.

 # Stakeholders

 In the long run, this HIP affects all participants of the Mobile subDAO as it proposes changes to the emissions curve.
 This includes Subscribers, Mappers, Service Providers, Hotspot Vendors, 5G Hotspot Owners, and Oracles.

-Immediately after implementation, this HIP affects 5G Hotspot Owners as it ensures the continuity of MOBILE rewards past depletion of the Genesis pool of pre-mind MOBILE tokens.
+Immediately after implementation, this HIP affects 5G Hotspot Owners as it ensures the continuity of MOBILE rewards past the depletion of the Genesis pool of pre-mined MOBILE tokens.
 There will be no changes to the amount of MOBILE rewards compared to the Genesis period and no changes to the timing of the rewards submission.

-Feedback from the Community will be mainly solicited through the Helium Community Slack channels.
+Feedback from the Community will be mainly solicited through the Helium Community Discord channels.

 # Detailed Explanation